HomeHealth articlessarcoidosisSarcoidosis - Causes | Symptoms | Diagnosis | Treatment

 In some patients, sarcoidosis can result in the following chronic complications:

-1. Pulmonary fibrosis - If left untreated, sarcoidosis of the lungs can cause permanent scarring of the lungs or pulmonary fibrosis.
-It results in breathing problems and pulmonary hypertension.
+1. Pulmonary Fibrosis - If left untreated, sarcoidosis of the lungs can cause permanent scarring or pulmonary fibrosis.
+This can result in breathing problems and pulmonary hypertension.

-2. Eye problems - Sarcoidosis affecting the eye can damage the retina and cause blindness, or it can also result in cataracts and glaucoma.
+2. Eye Problems - Sarcoidosis can affect the eye and damage the retina, causing blindness.
+It can also result in cataracts and glaucoma.

 6. Infertility.

-If you have been diagnosed with sarcoidosis, it is important that you consult a doctor regularly, even if your symptoms are getting better.
-Even if the doctor advised no medical treatment, you have to keep monitoring your condition with regular tests.
+If someone has been diagnosed with sarcoidosis, it is important to consult a doctor regularly, even if symptoms are getting better.
+Even if the doctor advises no medical treatment, one must monitor the condition with regular tests.
 With proper treatment, most patients lead an almost active and healthy life.
 The symptoms take about a couple of years to improve, with or without treatment.
 But in rare cases, this condition can become chronic.
 For any doubts about sarcoidosis, consult a doctor now.

 Frequently Asked Questions